Archive layout type (Themer)

 - Pages built using Page Builder with one of the Posts modules

-If you create a Page and use one of the Posts modules to create an archive, it's not a true WordPress-generated archive page, so the Archive theme layout will not apply.
+If you use a Page Builder Posts modules on a regular page to create an archive, it's not a true WordPress-generated archive page, so the Archive Themer layout will not apply.
 For more information, see the article about configuring how WordPress handles your blog.

-You can display an archive of a single category or tag in a taxonomy, but you can't display an archive whose title is the taxonomy name, with all of the custom categories are listed.
+You can display an archive of posts in a single category but you can't display an archive page with a list of categories.